When this article matters

 Troubleshooting

-Can I make the address shorter / more memorable?
-No — that would defeat the non-guessability property.
-The hash is random for a reason.
+Can I make the address shorter or memorable?
+No — that would defeat the non-guessability.

 Related